bisdn/un-orchestrator/orchestrator/README_RUN.md

 ===============================================================================

-If you are going to use OVS as virtual switch, please check README_RUN_XDPD to know how to startup OVS with the OFConfig client.
+If you are going to use xDPd as virtual switch, please check README_RUN_XDPD to know how to startup xDPd.

 ===============================================================================